-Window nets are not mandatory.
-While a window net can provide hand and arm protection in a rollover, it can also contribute to injury or death in a fire.
-If you do not use a Window Net, your side Windows must be up.
-If you do decide to use one, it is critical that all of your drivers are well practiced at removing the net.
-It is also critical that they are well practiced at releasing belts, cooling tubes, radio wires, and any other attachments quickly.
+Window nets are now mandatory and to be fitted to manufacture's specifications.

+Please ensure that a part of your team prep your team is well practiced at releasing window nets, belts, cooling tubes, radio wires, and any other attachments quickly.

 All drivers must be able to exit the car rapidly under potentially life-threatening conditions.